activecm/rita-legacy/pkg/sniconn/Readme.md

 If any of the certificates presented by the TLS servers responding to the SNI are invalid, the `dst_cert_invalid` flag will be set to `true`.

-The subject lines from the TLS certificates presented by the TLS servers respnding to the SNI are stored in the `subjects` field.
+The subject lines from the TLS certificates presented by the TLS servers responding to the SNI are stored in the `subjects` field.

 The JA3 hashes derived from the TLS stacks used by the client are stored in the `ja3` field.